This post may contain affiliate links.

 RV HACK #63: Use cones for parking practice.

 Practice maneuvering and backing large vehicles or trailers in an empty parking lot using safety cones.
 Build your skill and confidence in a safe, obstacle-free environment without an audience before hitting the road and having to deal with other vehicles, trees, and other hindrances.

 As it turns out, we’d met the people driving the fifth wheel a couple of years ago in Florida.
-They are not brand-new RVers, and full-timers.
+They are not brand-new RVers.
+They are even full-timers.
 So yes, it’s easy even for experienced RVers to make mistakes, as one can become complacent or overly confident over time.

 Want More RV Safety Tips?

 When it comes to RVing, there are so many areas you need to pay attention to and stay safe.
 And a little extra care and awareness can go a long way.
-From driving to weight, to RV tires and fires, here are some useful articles and videos to help you do that.
+From driving style, weights, RV tires, and fires, here are some useful articles and videos to help you do that.

 Want More RV Hacks?

 You’ll find hundreds more in our latest bestselling book: RV HACKS: 400+ Ways to Make Life on the Road Easier, Safer and More Fun.
 These handy hacks are organized into six chapters, covering all aspects of RV life.
 Click here to learn more and find out how you can also get our free e-book “25 Bonus Hacks”.

 We’d love to hear from you.
 Drop us a note in the comments below.